Simplify Your Marketplace Vendor Operations With Onport

 However, it is possible that your vendors may wish to use a different system for shipping.
 Your vendors can instead invoice you for fulfilling shipping requirements, by setting up a rate per vendor based on parameters such as item, region of delivery, weight, etc you can configure this as an option within Onport itself.
 Once set up, Onport will automatically pay your vendors for fulfilling the shipping requirements of the order.

 Of course, you could also charge customers for shipping and choose to blend your vendor rates at checkout.
 Onport makes this a simple process.
 Just keep in mind that you must be upfront with the cost of shipping - sneaky and hidden charges will ruin your reputation among customers.
 Perhaps you might try to leverage free shipping as a unique selling point for your marketplace?
 The choice is yours.

-Keep Your Marketplace Vendors Happy - Use Onport.
+Keep Your Marketplace Vendors On The Same Page - Use Onport.

 Onport is a multi-vendor marketplace and dropshipping platform.
 Onport enables product marketplaces to streamline and automate their inventory, orders, payments, and shipping operations.
 Designed to be flexible, Onport can accommodate both those seeking an out-the-box solution and through our API, those who require a more bespoke implementation.
 From growing SMEs to well-established Enterprises, Onport’s infrastructure is designed to be a reliable partner for growth.

 With Onport, our customers can scale with confidence, streamline their daily operations as well as create truly unique marketplaces.
 Onport is trusted by brands such as Bombinate, Ad Hoc Atelier, and Naduvi as well as over 200+ other companies.